 There is no area, however, where the use of Z-Wave technology is more prevalent than in the security industry.
 By far, Z-Wave's market presence dwarfs all other technologies, as the vast majority of the companies that manufacture panels have selected Z-Wave as their lifestyle technology of choice, including such security-industry heavyweights as Honeywell, 2GIG, ADT, Napco, Ingersoll-Rand and Alarm.com, to name just a few.
 In fact, greater than 80 percent of the North American security company-based lifestyle solutions are powered by Z-Wave.

-Q. What is the latest on Z-Wave and its recent accomplishments?
+Q. Tell us about the Z-Wave technology and its recent accomplishments?

 Z-Wave uses a technique called mesh networking, by which any device in the home can act as a relay station to another device, with two-way communications.
 This ensures reliable, whole-home coverage, with no blind spots caused by common household obstructions.
 Also, Z-Wave works in the 900MHz spectrum, so there is no interference with other household wireless technologies such as Wi-Fi, Bluetooth or popular wireless speakers and video systems.

 Z-Wave has become the wireless technology of choice for the security industry, with the lion’s share of the U.S. market.
 This industry is currently among the key drivers of residential automation and control, with offerings from service leaders such as ADT, Honeywell and Vivint and lock leaders like Yale, Kwikset and Schlage.
 The success that Z-Wave has enjoyed in this channel has inspired other business sectors to follow suit.
 Z-Wave is also a key component of the Verizon Home Control System, the new AT&T Digital Life system and the Lowes Iris system.
 Z-Wave is also an International standard, with an extensive European presence and frequencies approved in key global markets such as Brazil, Japan, Russia and India.

 Q. What is making this technology so attractive to manufacturers and users?